-London’s Waterloo station is one of the busiest railway stations in the UK, which provides more than half a million passenger journeys a day and 230 million a year.
-The station upgrade is aimed at enhancing passenger capacity by 30% by 2019.
+London’s Waterloo station is one of the busiest railway stations in the UK, handling more than half a million passenger journeys a day and 230 million a year.
+The station upgrade was aimed at increasing passenger capacity and creating larger passenger circulation space.

 An £800m (approximately $1.18bn) investment plan for the station upgrades was unveiled in March 2016.
-The project is being managed by Network Rail and sponsored by the UK’s Department for Transport, South West Trains, Transport for London, and Wessex Capacity Alliance.
+The project was managed by Network Rail and sponsored by the UK’s Department for Transport, South West Trains, Transport for London, and Wessex Capacity Alliance.

-Ten stations including Ascot, Bracknell, Camberley, Chertsey, Egham, Feltham, Martins Heron, Sunningdale, Virginia Water, and Wokingham will be extended to allow longer trains with room for more passengers.
-Other works include power supply upgrade, and maintenance facilities upgrade to handle the train fleet.
+Ten stations, namely Ascot, Bracknell, Camberley, Chertsey, Egham, Feltham, Martins Heron, Sunningdale, Virginia Water, and Wokingham, have been extended to allow longer trains with room for more passengers.
+Other works included power supply upgrade, and maintenance facilities upgrade to handle the train fleet.

-The site preparation works on the station upgrade began in October 2015 and construction works began in December 2015.
+Site preparation works on the station upgrade began in October 2015, followed by the construction work in December that year.
 The Waterloo International station was closed for all trains services in April 2016 for construction.

-New rolling stock of Siemens-built Class 707 Desiro City trains will be introduced between London Waterloo and Windsor & Eton Riverside by mid-2018.
-A total of 150 new carriages will come into operation with first set of trains expected to enter service in mid-2017.
+New rolling stock of Siemens-built Class 707 Desiro City trains have been introduced between London Waterloo and Windsor & Eton Riverside.
+A total of 150 new carriages came into operation.

-The new trains will be equipped with free passenger Wi-Fi, air-conditioned environment, and improved on-board train information systems.
+The new trains are equipped with free passenger Wi-Fi, air-conditioned environment, and improved on-board train information systems.

-The addition of new rolling stock will take total number of carriages on the network to 1,599.
+The addition of new rolling stock increased the total number of carriages on the network to 1,599.

 The consortium consisting of Skanska, Colas Rail, Aecom and Mott MacDonald was awarded with a £400m ($592.08m) contract to upgrade the Waterloo station in January 2016.

-The contractual scope includes bringing the international terminal at the station back into use for domestic train services and increasing the length of certain station platforms.
+The contract included bringing the international terminal at the station back into use for domestic train services and increasing the length of certain station platforms.

-It also includes delivering track alterations, signalling, communications, buildings and civil infrastructure along the Wessex Route and at Waterloo, Vauxhall, Clapham Junction, Richmond, Wimbledon and Surbiton stations.
+It also included delivering track alterations, signalling, communications, buildings and civil infrastructure along the Wessex Route and at Waterloo, Vauxhall, Clapham Junction, Richmond, Wimbledon and Surbiton stations.